 ♦ As for Mary’s ladies-in-waiting – whom were all named “Mary” and known as the “Four Marys”- are named here Greer, Lola, Kenna, and Aylee.
 Let that last one sink in for a moment, I’ll wait.

-Yet, the 16th century is one of the most fascinating periods in history, one that deserves attention from film directors.
+Yet, the 16th century is one of the most fascinating periods in history, one that deserves attention from T.V producers.
 The intellectual changes, the political and religious conflicts that occurred led to a complex series of events that dramatically changed Western culture.
-Instead of using such a setting as an asset to tell persuasive stories that millennials might find compelling, the show shows no other ambitions beyond turning it into a somewhat-Renaissancesque Gossip Girl.
+Instead of using such a setting as an asset to tell persuasive stories that millennials might find compelling, the drama shows no other ambitions beyond turning it into a somewhat-Renaissancesque Gossip Girl.

 ♦ Perhaps the most ridiculous abhorrence comes with the evasive outfits and anachronistic clothing displayed throughout the show.
-Mary and her ladies-in-waiting wear prom-like dresses with corsets as outerwear (in the 16th century, corsets were worn as underwear) and their dresses are far too colorful and sleeveless with far too prominent cleavages for early modern period.
-While I understand that in terms of audience, historically accurate 16th century clothing is likely to be seen as less appealing to today’s teens, one should at least understand that low-cut, lacey, glittery, strapless dresses were not popular until the late 20th century.
+Mary and her ladies-in-waiting wear prom-like dresses with corsets as outerwear (corsets were only worn as underwear in Renaissance time) and their dresses are far too colorful and sleeveless with far too prominent cleavages for the early modern period.
+While I understand that in terms of audience, historically accurate 16th-century clothing is probably less appealing to today’s teens, one should at least understand that low-cut, lacey, glittery, strapless dresses were not popular until the late 20th century.
 Some of the outfits displayed in the show seem to have come from a futuristic Paris fashion week.

 But it gets even worse when at some point in the show the girls prepare for… prom7.
 Bastille is playing, confetting are raining down, and the show has officially lost whatever shred of credibility there was left.
 There, we get the feeling that the serie is interested in historical accuracy as much as Marie Antoinette or Troy was.